Omlahid/NaNoWriMo-Discord-Bot/README.md

 5. Save the file.

+6. In the `languages` > `commands` file, duplicate the `english.json` file.

+7. Rename the copy of your file the same name as your previously created file.

+8. Open your new language file with your favoured editor.

+9. Translate the second part of each line.
+A single message might be separated in two different messages, so keep this in mind when translating.

+10. Save the file.

-6. In the `auth.json` file, replace `english` (or whichever language you decided to use previously) to the name of your new language file.
+11. In the `auth.json` file, replace `english` (or whichever language you decided to use previously) to the name of your new language file.

     For instance, if you have created a `polish.json` file, you would need to enter `polish`.

-7. Save the file.
+12. Save the file.

 ## Adding or Removing Prompts